 Women for Sobriety (WFS)

 Women for Sobriety, founded in 1976, is a group dedicated to helping women struggling with alcoholism.
 Their program is based on a series of 13 positive statements which focus on traits and concepts such as responsibility and compassion.
-Their system is conducted through group meetings which emphasize positive reinforcement, cognitive strategies (positive thinking), as well as holistic methods like meditation, nutrition, and exercise.
+Their system is conducted through group meetings which emphasize positive reinforcement and cognitive strategies (positive thinking).

 White Bison Wellbriety Movement